 Economic Life

-The economic life of an asset is the expected period of time as long as the asset remains useful to the owner.
+The economic life of an asset is the expected period as long as the asset remains useful to the owner.
 It can differ from its actual age.
-It is important for business owners to estimate the economic life of their assets, so they can determine when the right time to invest in or allocate funds for new assets.
+Business owners need to estimate the economic life of their assets, so they can determine when the right time to invest in or allocate funds for new assets.

 How to Calculate Depreciation on Fixed Assets